entando/entando-docs/vuepress/docs/_posts/2023-03-17-building-business-based-autonomous-components.md

 We are so used to writing code around technologies that writing this code is the really challenging part.
 You don’t need to think about the persistence or the message queue at this step, you “only” need to code an answer to business problems.

 To do that, you can start with type-driven development (yep, that’s another TDD…).
 The goal is to start expressing your domain by creating types that will disallow any state that's not supposed to exist.
-If it is impossible to do impossible actions everything will be easier.
+If it is impossible to do impossible actions, everything will be easier.

 A short example of that: you are building a survey application where you want to send emails with unique links to users.
 The users can then click the link and answer their survey.
-If you have only one `Questionnaire` class you’ll have to have an `answer(...)` method on it to get user answers.
+If you have only one `Questionnaire` class, you’ll have to have an `answer(...)` method on it to get user answers.
 Problem is, what happens when you answer an already answered questionnaire?
 Another solution is to have a `QuestionnaireToAnswer` with an `answer(...)` method resulting in an `AnsweredQuestionnaire`.
 That way, at every step, you can ensure that your questionnaires are in valid states with dedicated and coherent methods.

 Another great approach to focusing on the domain problems: test-driven development.
 This TDD is really easy to misunderstand!
 It’s not a testing methodology, it’s a very powerful design approach.
 It is meant to get to better design faster, but it takes a lot of practice to get to that point.